CheolminConanShin/react_cordova/README.md

-This is react web project using cordova to produce mobile application.
+This is react web project using cordova to produce mobile application.<br>
 React Web & Mobile one source based.

 ## What I followed to create this project